davidrhoden/davidrhoden-basic-netlify/timeline/sally-at-irving-on-table-jul-28-2011.md

 ---
-title: Sally on the yard table at 181 Irving Avenue
+title: Sally on the yard table at 181 Irving Avenue.
 date: 2011-07-28T16:00:00.000Z
 excerpt: I've never had such a loyal and companionable cat.
 summary: I've never had such a loyal and companionable cat.